-If you are like me, you are probably thinking – why would someone need more than one car in their garage, right?
+If you are like me, you are probably thinking – why would someone need more than one car in their garage?
 Think about it, there is simply no way of driving more than one at a time!

-I have a friend who likes to say that we don’t buy a car for ourselves; we buy it for the neighbor, or whoever else is watching.
+I have a friend who likes to say that we don’t buy a car for ourselves; we buy it for a neighbor, or whoever else is watching.
 The first time he mentioned it, it didn’t dawn on me how right he was.
-The more and more I think about the collector car market, the more and more I think about his words.
-Why do they do it?
-Out of passion?
-Love for cars?
-Are they just snobs or smart investors?
+Now, the more I think about the collector car market, the more I understand his words.

-If you have been following our blog, you have probably noticed the article about “Ten of the most desired classic cars”, well one thing is for sure it wasn’t easy to narrow that number down to ten, imagine if you were to buy ten of the best cars in the world, how do you make up your mind?
+If you have been following our blog, you have probably noticed the article about the Ten of the most desired classic cars.
+Well, one thing is for sure, it wasn’t easy to narrow that number down to ten.
+Imagine if you were to buy ten of the best cars in the world, how do you make up your mind?

-Not only that if you are able to choose wisely, you can get a great car that holds its value well, but you can also have it on display and it will slowly start paying you over the years.
+If you choose wisely, you can get a great car that holds its value well.
+And not only that.
+You can also have it on display, and it may slowly start paying you over the years.
 Of course, being smart is important when it comes to collecting cars, you cannot buy any old or rare car that comes along, simply because it is there or you got a good deal on it.

 So, how can we understand the collector car market?

 Maybe it’s not that easy.
 It all depends on how much you are into cars.
-However, think of something you love and can’t get enough of……No, I’m not talking about ice cream!
-Each and every one of us has something they want, now imagine there are thousands of options for it and you can afford it, would you think twice of whether you want to get it?
+However, think of something you love and can’t get enough of… No, I’m not talking about ice cream!
+Everyone yearns for something.
+Now imagine there are thousands of options out there and you can afford to choose.
+Would you think twice of whether you want to get it?